openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 object must share the same code of each method.

-If you need to add specific behavior for certain objects, you can create separate wrapper functions or use inheritance.
+If you need to add specific behavior for certain objects, you can create separate wrapper functions, or use inheritance.

 |CB_BAD|
 ~~~~~~~~